M Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Credit Card and Media Network Growth: Both segments are performing well, with credit card revenue up 24% year-over-year, reflecting improved credit quality.
+• Credit Card and Media Network Growth: Both segments are performing well, with credit card revenue up 24% year-over-year, reflecting improved customer credit quality.